Diveshnew/--Docker-Notes/README.md

 ### `Terminal`

 ```
-docker run ubuntu
+docker run ubuntu             # pull this image and then start a container
 ```
 ```
-docker ps
+docker ps                     # list of running processes or running containers
 ```
 ```
-docker ps -a
+docker ps -a                  # stopped containers as well
 ```
 ```
-docker run -it ubuntu
+docker run -it ubuntu         # to start a container and interact with it.
 ```
 Now, A shell Prompt will come.
-A shell is a program that takes our commands and passes them to the Operating sustem for execution. looks like this:-
+A shell is a program that takes our commands and passes them to the Operating system for execution. looks like this:-
 ```
 root@2f759e6886e3:/#
 ```
 You can run these programs in this shell prompt:
 ```
-echo hello
+echo hello              # will print hello on the terminal
 ```
 ```
-whoami
+whoami                  # this will show the current user
 ```
 ```
-echo $0
+echo $0                 # location of this shell program
 ```
 ```
-history
+history                 # all the commands we have executed lately
 ```
 ```
-!2
+!2                      # by using exclamation mark (!) we can execute the previous command
 ```

 ## Package Managers